SCHOOL OF HEALTH SCIENCES & EDUCATION

 Connecting Theory to Practice

-The Education Department provides the learning environment in which prospective teacher candidates develop the knowledge, skills, attitudes, and values that will enable them to become reflective decision-makers.
+The Education Department at Saint Francis University provides the learning environment in which prospective teacher candidates develop the knowledge, skills, attitudes and values that will enable them to become reflective decision-makers.
 Through active participation, the department’s educational program emphasizes connections between theory and research-based practice.
-Offering programs in:
+We offer education degree programs in:

 Discover Your Path

-The Saint Francis Education Department provides opportunities for students to study the dynamic and complex field of education in the following majors:
+The Saint Francis Education Department provides opportunities for students seeking teaching degrees to study the dynamic and complex field of education in the following majors:

 - Special Education PreK-12, B.S.

-Secondary Education Concentration programs are options for degree-seeking students majoring in the following areas:
+Secondary Education Concentration programs are options for secondary education degree-seeking students majoring in the following areas:

 - Biology 7-12, B.S., Secondary Education Concentration